LoveYouTenderly/LoveYouTenderly/README.md

 # 📈 Work Experience

 #### Aerix Data Analysts Developer Feb 1st 2023 ~ April 30th 2023 (Company account used https://github.com/AerixTenderly)
-- Doing data analysis of TMS data as part of [Clean Factory Governmental Project](https://www.korea.kr/news/pressReleaseView.do?newsId=156435736)
+- Doing data analysis of TMS data as part of the [Clean Factory Governmental Project](https://www.korea.kr/news/pressReleaseView.do?newsId=156435736)
   Identified Outliers
   Found worker's tendency to check on Monday and disregard the rest.
   Found SOx is more carefully audited compared to NOx Found overall correlation between dust, SOx, and NOx. [(Dust ⊃ NOx) & (NOx ∩ SOx)] // [(NOx ∩ SOx) ∉ Dust] as [SOx ∉ Dust] Made forecast model using LSTM and [Prophet](https://facebook.github.io/prophet/) Identified the reason of the hardship of making NOx forecast model
-- Grafana visualization using influxdb and python via NUC
+- Grafana visualization using InfluxDB and Python via NUC
 - Successfully built and executed FFT analysis for the first time in the company from IoT MQTT device data.

 #### WisdomHouse(kor-_집현전_ ) COO Jan 1st 2022 ~ Oct 11th 2022 (_company closed business_)
 _only described work experience using programming(Python)_
-- Made a backend system to collect company financial status and transform into the form of dataframe from [DART](https://dart.fss.or.kr/) (not released)
+- Made a backend system to collect company financial status and transform it into the form of dataframe from [DART](https://dart.fss.or.kr/) (not released)
 - Used [stable diffusion](https://huggingface.co/CompVis/stable-diffusion-v1-4?text=A+high+tech+solarpunk+utopia+in+the+Amazon+rainforest) while creating company webpage (not released)
-- Develop system to anayize presenters' emotion using [LeXmo](https://github.com/dinbav/LeXmo)
+- Develop a system to analyze presenters' emotions using [LeXmo](https://github.com/dinbav/LeXmo)
-- Analysize company tendency via Twitter/Instagram/Facebook/NaverNews using both NLP and image recognition.
+- Analysize company tendencies via Twitter/Instagram/Facebook/NaverNews using both NLP and image recognition.